Ilan93360/4A_Project_Electrodes/README.md

 # 4A_Project_Electrodes
 Electrodes on peek substrat with carbon on it

-- Expliquer les différents dossier que je emt dedans
+- Delivrable contient les livrables